 POSITION 2012-01 - Redundant Navigation Systems

-SUPPORT international effort to require that redundant and independent electronic navigation system(s) (such as e-Loran) be established to back up Global Navigation Satellite System (GNSS) technology.
+SUPPORT international effort to require that redundant and independent electronic navigation system(s) be established to back up Global Navigation Satellite System (GNSS) technology.

 POSITION 2012-02 - Training in Celestial Navigation